4j4yk/NDOR-to-DCHUB/README.md

 7. Improve Regex logic to check dir name from starting position.

 # Potential issues might occur
-1. Direcotry names may contain characters other than number and alphabets, which may cause problems,testing is required.
+1. Directory names may contain characters other than number and alphabets, which may cause problems.
+Testing is required.
 2. There are some files which are not assiciated with experiments ID, what should be done with such files?
 3. There are files which are under removed from inventory files, what should be done with that?